Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 ![Screenshot](https://github.com/Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/blob/main/SelectSourceCLW.png)

-Set a break point on the line of the code, and this action of selecting a line prompts the debugger into loading the remaining debugger window panes, to then enable you to carry out a debugging session, including stepping into Assembler if you fancy rolling your sleeves up a bit more.
+Set a break point on the line of code, and this action of selecting a line prompts the debugger into loading the remaining debugger window panes, to then enable you to carry out a debugging session, including stepping into Assembler if you fancy rolling your sleeves up a bit more.

 ![Screenshot](https://github.com/Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/blob/main/ClarionDebugger.png)